Trans-Tasman Bond Fund

 Paul Morris, Portfolio Manager

 Paul joined Milford in February 2016.
-He is the Portfolio Manager of the Milford Trans-Tasman Bond Fund, the Milford Global Bond Fund and the Milford Conservative Funds (Unit Trust & KiwiSaver) as well as the Co-Manager of the Milford Balanced Funds (Unit Trust & KiwiSaver).
+He is the Portfolio Manager of the Milford Conservative Funds (Unit Trust & KiwiSaver), Trans-Tasman Bond Fund, Global Corporate Bond Fund and Cash Fund.
+He is also Co-Manager of the Milford Balanced Funds (Unit Trust & KiwiSaver).
 Paul has over 20 years’ experience in financial markets here and overseas.
 Paul held senior fixed income roles with investment banks including Merrill Lynch and ABN AMRO in London.
 His experience includes debt capital markets, credit trading and interest rate derivatives trading.
 Paul moved to New Zealand in 2009 and was Executive Director and Head of Debt Capital Markets at JBWere, before moving to Macquarie Private Wealth in 2010.
 Paul has a Masters in Aeronautical Engineering from Queens University in Belfast.

 David Lewis, Portfolio Manager